 It’s nice to think about and plan for but not the most effective way of doing this.
 When you budget with money you already have it’s far more impactful because any category you allocate to is funded right then and there.
 Budgeting should only be done with money you already have – not hope to have in the future.
 You can’t spend what you don’t have.

-You either spend less or earn more.
-Going into debt is not an option.
-Join me next time as I discuss how to use your income and expenses to actually put the budget together.
+Join me next time as I discuss how to use this to actually put the budget together.

 Continue to Part 3 – Creating the Budget.